Harry Curtis (baseball)

-Harry Albert Curtis (February 19, 1883 – August 1, 1951) was a catcher in Major League Baseball who played briefly for the New York Giants during the season.
+Harry Albert Curtis (February 19, 1883 – August 1, 1951) was an American catcher in Major League Baseball who played briefly for the New York Giants during the season.
 He threw right-handed (batting side unknown).
 A native of Portland, Maine, he attended University of Notre Dame and Syracuse University.

 Little is known about this player on a Giants uniform.
 Curtis was 23 years old when he entered the majors on September 27, 1899, appearing in 11 games as a backup for the team's regular catcher Roger Bresnahan.
 Parker posted a .222 batting average (2-for-9) with two runs, one RBI, two stolen bases, and a .364 on-base percentage.
 He played his final game on October 5, and never appeared in a major-league game again.

 In 1908, Curtis served as the first bench coach of the Notre Dame Fighting Irish baseball team.

 Curtis died in Evanston, Illinois, at the age of 68.